4 Hypothesis testing

 7. Determine if \(p\)-value \(\leq \alpha\).
 If so, reject \(H_0\).

-The two decisions can be visualized in a \(2 \times 2\) table where in reality \(H_0\) can be true or false (\(H_A\) is true), and the decision can either be to reject \(H_0\) or not.
+The two decisions (accepting or rejecting \(H_0\)) can be visualized in a \(2 \times 2\) table where in reality \(H_0\) can be true or false, and the decision can either be to reject \(H_0\) or not.
 Figure 4.3 illustrates the correct and incorrect decisions that can be made.
-The green squares obviously indicate that it is a good decision to reject \(H_0\) when it is in fact false, and not to reject \(H_0\) if it is in reality true.
-And the red squares indicate that it is a wrong decision to reject \(H_0\) when it is actually true (Type I error), or not reject \(H_0\) if it is in reality false (Type II error).
+The green squares represent the two correct decisions: to reject \(H_0\) when it is in fact false, and not to reject \(H_0\) if it is in reality true.
+The red squares represent the two incorrect decisions: to reject \(H_0\) when it is actually true (Type I error), or not reject \(H_0\) if it is in reality false (Type II error).

 Figure 4.3: NHST decision table.

 Intuitively it is easy to understand that you would want the probability of an incorrect decision to be low, and the probability of a correct decision to be high.
 But how do we actually set these probabilities?
-Let’s consider the amount of yellow candies from the candy factory again.
-In Section 1.2 we learned that the factory produces candy bags where one fifth of the candies are supposed to be yellow.
-Now suppose we don’t know this and our null hypothesis would be that half of the candies would be yellow.
-In Figure 1.4 you can set the parameter values to .5 and .2 and see what the discrete probability distributions look like.
+We will rely on our candy facotry example to clarify the different components of the Neyman-Pearson approach in this chapter.
+As a basis for this discussion, we need two distributions.
+First, in Section 1.2 we learned that the factory produces candy bags where one fifth of the candies are supposed to be yellow.
+Based on this knowledge, we can create the true probability distribution for our population of candy bags.
+Second, a researcher doesn’t generally know the true population value and migth pose the null hypothesis that half of the candies per bag are yellow.
+This leads to a second H0 distribution.
+In Figure 1.4 you can set the parameter values to .5 and .2 and see what the respective null distributions (discrete probability distributions) look like.
+Figure 4.4 shows both distributions which represent the probability of randomly sampling a candy bag containing 10 candies in total with different numbers of yellow candies under the assumption that the proportion of yellow candies per bag in the population is either .5 (H0) or .2 (the true population parameter).

 • \(H_0\) Distribution